-While the usual transitional concerns will be present when schools reopen, it is anticipated that this fall's return to school will be particularly challenging.
-Teachers and administrators should operate on the assumption that everyone, (students, families and staff) will have experienced some degree of anxiety and stress, uncertainty, illness, grief and loss.
+This year's return to school has been particularly challenging.
+Teachers and administrators should operate on the assumption that everyone, (students, families and staff) has experienced some degree of anxiety and stress, uncertainty, illness, grief and loss.

-Some will have been ill themselves, some will be grieving for a relative or friend who died, if not by illness, possibly from an accident or even suicide or violence.
-Some will have experienced hunger, abuse, neglect, evictions, domestic violence and/or community violence.
-For some students, the experience of social distancing and being home during COVID-19 will have been traumatic.
+Some have been ill themselves, some are grieving for a relative or friend who died, if not by illness, possibly from an accident or even suicide or violence.
+Some have experienced hunger, abuse, neglect, evictions, domestic violence and/or community violence.

+For some students, the experience of social distancing and being home during COVID-19 is traumatic.
 Schools will likely see an increased number of learning, behavioral and emotional problems, from more students.
-For those who already have emotional and behavioral challenges, these may be exacerbated.
+For those who already have emotional and behavioral challenges, these could be exacerbated.

 Existing disparities also will be more pronounced.
-Stressors from the transition back are likely to intensify and may impact learning and teaching.
+Stressors from the transitions back to and between virtual and to in-person instruction are likely to intensify and may impact learning and teaching.

-This guidance document addresses planning considerations for the social and emotional well-being of students and staff during the transition when schools reopen.
+This guidance document addresses considerations for the social and emotional well-being of students and staff as schools navigate these novel conditions.